The Ultimate Wine Glass Guide

-Or if you're enjoying a Sparkling wine with a bit of age or complexity, the tulip shaped glass still gives you bubbles, but also allows more air to hit the wine and really open up the aromas and flavours.
+Or if you're enjoying a Sparkling wine with a bit of age or complexity, the tulip-shaped glass, or tulip champagne glass, still gives you bubbles but also allows more air to hit the wine and really open up the aromas and flavours.

 For a great all-rounder that's stylish, but also really durable, a stemless wine glass is a great choice.
 Just make sure that you don't end up warming up the wine too much through the heat in your hands.
 The classic shape means it's versatile and can also be used for water, juice, sodas or cocktails.

 The Tasting Panel recommends: the Schott Zwiesel Everyday Vina 385ml stemless glass and the Schott Zwiesel Everyday Vina 556ml stemless glass.

 HOW DO I PROPERLY CLEAN AND STORE MY WINE GLASSES?